Smartling/SmartlingHelp/_v2endpoints/glossary/create-glossary-term.md

     description_markdown:
 ---

 Creates a new glossary term.
 The only required parameter is `termText`.
 See our [Glossary documentation](/support/articles/manage-glossaries/#term-details) for details on each term parameter.
+You can only add one translation object in this request.
+To add additional translations, use [Edit Glossary term](/developers/api/v2/glossary/edit-glossary-term/).